 Founded by Dennis Da Silva, Brazilian hairstylist, and co-founder of DevaCurl.
 The word pintura actually means “painting” in Brazilian Portuguese, most probably finding its root from Da Silva’s native language.

 Pintura highlights work best on curly hair and coily-haired girls.
-That’s because tightly wound curls don’t reflect as much lights as say, wavy curls, and therefore need the brighter highlights in order to show off that brilliant shine.
+That’s because tightly wound curls don’t reflect as much light as say, wavy curls, and therefore need the brighter highlights in order to show off that brilliant shine.

 Are Pintura highlights damaging?
 Anytime you add permanent color to your hair, damage is involved.
 However, because no foils and extreme heat are used and because the roots and much of the natural hair can be left untouched, it is a much healthier option for your tresses.